 Over the years very many titles of great diversity have been published.
 They can be purchased or downloaded as freeware or abandonware and be run on a suitable computer at the discretion of the player.
 They are also usually played one at a time, as they require application of the senses and a concentrated mind.
 Some games offer a social aspect when they can be played with or against several other players.

 This text focuses on classic computer games.
 What is called classic is subjective, but here I address games that were published in the period between the introduction of the home computer in 1977 and the decline of the big box, and the emergence of the PC with Windows 95 as the dominant game system-on-the-desk in the second half of the 1990s.
-The platforms considered are mainly home computers and personal computers, as the greatest variety of packaging can be found there.
+The platforms considered are mainly home computers and personal computers, as the greatest variety of packaging — an important factor in this field — can be found there.